 Montara Commission of Inquiry

-The Montara oil spill was an oil and gas leak that took place in the Montara oil field in the Timor Sea, off the northern coast of Western Australia.
-The leak was the result of a wellhead accident that occurred on an offshore drilling platform owned by PTT Exploration and Production (PTTEP) Australasia on 21 August 2009.
-The discharge of oil and gas was stopped on 3 November 2009.
+The Montara Commission of Inquiry reported on an oil and gas leak in the Montara oil field.
+The leak took place in the Timor Sea, off the northern coast of Western Australia, between 21 August and 3 November 2009.
+The incident resulted from a wellhead accident on an offshore drilling platform owned by PTT Exploration and Production (PTTEP) Australasia.

-The commission of inquiry was established under Part 9.10A of the Offshore Petroleum and Greenhouse Gas Storage Act 2006, and had nearly all the powers of a Royal Commission.
+The inquiry was established under Part 9.10A of the Offshore Petroleum and Greenhouse Gas Storage Act 2006.
+It looked into the likely cause of the incident and the effectiveness of regulations.